EmmaRaine/GEOG5990-Assessment-2/README.md

 This file contains information on how to run the model, model testing, how the code was developed and the software required to run the model.

-#### Model_Issues.md
+#### Issues_and_Development.md

 This file details any issues encountered in the model developement process.
 It also highlights any issues or functionality/efficiency problems in the final model and details why they were not/could not be solved.
-This can be found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Model_Issues.md).

-#### Further_Developments.md

-This file provides information surrounding potential future model developments.
-This can be found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Further_Developments.md).
+In addition, this file provides information surrounding future opportunities for model development.
+This can be found [here](https://github.com/EmmaRaine/GEOG5990-Assessment-2/blob/main/Issues_and_Development.md).